 Once orthodontic treatment has been completed, it is very important to hold the position of your teeth and bite with retainers.
-Whether you are a patient at the Sudbury orthodontics office or the Mississauga orthodontics office, Dr. Virdee will always give you two types of retainers.
+Whether you are a patient at our Sudbury or Mississauga location, Dr. Virdee will always give you two types of retainers.
 Most patients have invested a lot of money in orthodontic care.
 Using retainers after braces is an important part of the treatment and is meant to ensure a lifetime of happy and straight smiles.

 Why are retainers important after orthodontic treatment?

 Teeth have a tendency to shift back into their previous, pre-treatment position because the periodontal fibres (the fibres that join the teeth to the bone) have memory.
 When left alone, the memory of these fibres will make the teeth move into their original positions.
 In addition, if excessive tooth movement was produced during treatment, the bone is likely not fully healed.
 Retainers hold the position of the teeth while the bone heals around the teeth so there is less chance of movement